SmartableAI/artificial-intelligence/_news/2020-12-11-finnish-artificial-intelligence-training-program-launches-in-romania.md

 ---
 category: news
-title: "Finish artificial intelligence training program launches in Romania"
+title: "Finnish artificial intelligence training program launches in Romania"
 excerpt: "Artificial intelligence (AI) community Bucharest.AI, together with the Romanian-American University (RAU) and the Finland Embassy, announced the launch in Romania of Elements of AI, an online Finnish crash course aiming to educate 1% of European citizens in the basics of"
-publishedDateTime: 2020-12-09T10:33:00Z
+publishedDateTime: 2020-12-11T03:23:00Z
 originalUrl: "https://www.romania-insider.com/finish-artificial-intelligence-course-romania"
 webUrl: "https://www.romania-insider.com/finish-artificial-intelligence-course-romania"
 type: article
 quality: 54
-heat: 64
+heat: -1
 published: false

 provider: